Learning to Bid Optimally and Efficiently in Adversarial First-price Auctions: Problem Formulation

 \subsection{Main Results}

-The central result of this paper is that, even if the bidder is competing against a strong oracle with a rich set of strategies in \eqref{eq:regret} under adversarially chosen private values and others' bids, an $\widetilde{O}(\sqrt{T})$ regret is still attainable for the bidder.
+Suprisingly, even if the bidder is competing against a strong oracle with a rich set of strategies in \eqref{eq:regret} under adversarially chosen private values and others' bids, an $\widetilde{O}(\sqrt{T})$ regret is still attainable.

 \begin{theorem} There exists a randomized bidding strategy $\pi$ such that for all sequences $(v_t)_{t\in [T]}$ and $(m_t)_{t\in [T]}$ taking values in $[0,1]$, the following regret bound holds:

 where the expectation is taken with respect to the bidder's private randomness, and $C>0$ is an absolute constant independent of $T$ and the sequences $(v_t)_{t\in [T]}$, $(m_t)_{t\in [T]}$. \end{theorem}